BSRV1987/Terraform/README.md

 # Terraform
 # please paste access key and value in main.tf file.
 =======
-# sample challange to decode hexadecimal input and run the code through terraform aws function
+# sample code to decode hexadecimal input and run the code through terraform aws function

-Write a Python lambda function that takes as input an event:
+input is an example battery sensor data that is encoded Written a Python lambda function that takes as input an event:
 {
  "device": string,
  "payload": string